Russian Olivier Salad (Ensalada Rusa)

 For this recipe you need potatoes, carrots, peas, dill pickles, yogurt, mayonnaise and salt.

-• Potatoes: You can use russet potatoes, white potatoes or yukon gold potatoes for this recipe.
+• Potatoes: Russet potatoes are perfect for this salad because their starchy texture holds the dressing well without becoming mushy.
+You can also use white potatoes or Yukon gold potatoes for this recipe.
 Make sure the chopped pieces are almost the same size so they cook evenly.

-• Carrots: One large carrot or two small ones would work for this recipe.
+• Carrots: They add a natural sweetness and vibrant color that balances the creaminess of the dressing.
+One large carrot or two small ones would work for this recipe.

 • Green peas: I usually use canned green peas but you can also use frozen peas and boil them for a few minutes to cook.